You are here

 - ICD-10-AM Codes: C11

-Malignant neoplasm of the nasopharynx is a primary malignancy of the mucosa of the nasopharynx, which is that part of the pharynx which lies above the level of the soft palate.
-This definition excludes soft tissue sarcoma, carcinoid tumour, non-Hodgkin’s lymphoma and Hodgkin’s lymphoma.
+Malignant neoplasm of the nasopharynx is a primary malignancy of the mucosa (lining) of the nasopharynx, which is the space above the soft palate, at the back of the nose.

 Confirming the diagnosis